From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 What should I look for when choosing a DNS provider for NIS2 compliance?

-Documented Article 21 measures (incident handling, cryptography, supply-chain controls), public security posture (security.txt, vulnerability disclosure, post-incident reports), DNSSEC support, multi-region anycast for resilience, evidence of incident-reporting workflow, and data-residency options for DNS query traffic if your sector requires it.
-EU jurisdiction matters: NIS2 supervision is per-member-state, and a non-EU provider may add complexity.
+Documented Article 21 measures (incident handling, cryptography, supply-chain controls), public security posture (security.txt, vulnerability disclosure, post-incident reports), DNSSEC support, multi-region resilience, evidence of incident-reporting workflow, and regional authoritative-serving options if your sector requires them.
+EU jurisdiction can simplify evidence because NIS2 supervision is member-state based, but it does not replace legal review.

 How is NIS2 different from the original NIS Directive?

-My provider is non-EU — am I non-compliant?
+My provider is non-EU — what does that mean for compliance?

 Not automatically.
 NIS2 doesn't ban foreign suppliers, but Article 21(2)(d) requires you to manage supply-chain risk, which means demonstrating that your DNS provider — wherever they're based — meets equivalent standards.
 EU-headquartered providers simplify the evidence (single jurisdiction, GDPR aligned, NIS2 directly enforceable).
 Non-EU providers require additional contractual and technical due diligence.